rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/MongoSource.md

   - List of ignored secondary MongoDB source nodes.
 - discoveryStatus: MongoDiscoveryStatus
   - Discovery status of the MongoDB source.
+- hostDetails: list of MongoHostDetails
+  - List of data host details associated with this MongoDB source.
+- managementType: MongoManagementType
+  - Management type of the MongoDB source.
 - descendantConnection: MongoSourceDescendantTypeConnection
   - List of descendants.
 - physicalChildConnection: MongoSourcePhysicalChildTypeConnection